stevavoliajvar/stop_cloudflare/PEOPLE.md

+""This works by situating the DNS providers’ nameservers behind a transparent DNS proxy" Cloudflare is amazing.
+Convincing half the internet to voluntarily undergo a MITM attack.
+I've always assumed NSA + God knows who else has all (unencrypted) traffic going through CF." ([thesteedster](https://twitter.com/thesteedster/status/1286001305102815238))

+"That's interesting, Cloudflare's captcha is an image, which screenreaders can't read, and there's no audio.
+Which potentially means people with eye-sight issues can potentially be cut off from half of the Internet. a11y" ([vebbed](https://twitter.com/vebbed/status/1285707876150005760))

+"StreamElements removed the CAPTCHA and is now throwing a 1020 error from Cloudflare when accessing the API.
+I'll throw up a stream tonight with Streamelements and what HTTP requests are being done to StreamElements when doing a TTS.
+Hope I can get a workaround from there" ([sitopog](https://twitter.com/SitoPog/status/1285641898636595201))

+"fyi Cloudflare is throttling this link with a captcha" ([vivainio](https://twitter.com/vivainio/status/1284572625990295557))

+"Hey Cloudflare, While logging into the System we have been getting the following error for a while.
+When will this problem be solved? ""api requirest failed: get/api/v4/captcha/challenge(undefined)""" ([slaweally](https://twitter.com/Slaweally/status/1284246670990094338))

+"is my ISP, and all of a sudden I have to enter a captcha on EVERY Cloudflare site, Internet wide.
+Can you tell me if there is an issue with any Cogeco IP blocks, as they say I have to contact you regarding this." ([alittlebitofmsg](https://twitter.com/alittlebitofMSG/status/1283742913093083141))

+"So when are the brainiacs at etc, going to work out that everyone uses a VPN at home now, and IP addresses are not a useful metric for bot detection anymore?
+The overall UX of the Web is being murdered by a cartel of CAPTCHA wielding thugs.
+DO BETTER!" ([shoguncysec](https://twitter.com/ShogunCySec/status/1283652841291132928))

+"I can't reach site from Germany since yesterday, I get a error page claiming it can't be reached from Frankfurt. over a VPN the site works just fine.
+Maybe someone should look into that." ([pbhoeh](https://twitter.com/pbhoeh/status/1287338463386271746))

+"trying to log on Error 502 Ray ID: 5b76c177e98905aa • 2020-07-23 16:25:09 UTC Bad gateway You Browser Working Los Angeles Cloudflare Wo Cloudflare Ray ID: 5b76c177e98905aa • Your IP: 2606:6000:6302:7200:49d2:fa5c:78f6:f24d • Performance & security by Cloudflare" ([mobilemark](https://twitter.com/mobilemark/status/1286343817151631361))

 "mine is fixed now. it took them 5 days to figure it out. it worked when I used VPN to Singapore but if I was using my local Malaysia ISP i'd get a cloudflare error." by [604xrp](https://twitter.com/604XRP/status/1284694091335217152)

 "[So if your website is "protected" with Cloudflare it could not be accessible because of their:  1.
 Downtime (happens a lot) 2.
 Annoying captcha (every 2nd user get this) 3.
 IP Blocking (public wifi spots suffer from this)  Think twice about using their shady service.](https://twitter.com/lukestateson/status/1284436425795043328)"